jianliao/your-source-to-prompt.html/README.md

 - Files are displayed in a nested tree structure.
 - Text files (based on known extensions) get checkboxes, so you can select which ones to include in the final prompt.

-### Minification Steps

-- Uses client-side libraries:
-  - **Terser** for JS/TS minification.
-  - **csso** for CSS.
-  - **html-minifier-terser** for HTML.
-  - JSON is re-serialized to a single line.
-  - Other text files have trailing whitespace trimmed.

-This process helps fit larger codebases into the LLM’s context window.

 ### Preset Management

 - Selections and configurations are stored in `localStorage` as JSON.